DoudouLinux

 This is true in the case of normal computers sold in shops without DoudouLinux.
 Normal computers are not fit for kids!
 But remember that gaming consoles are computers too, just miniaturized to be easier for kids.
 This shows that once adapted to its audience, computers are also fit for kids, even small kids.
 Computers can thus become a fantastic creative tool for children.
 This is the reasoning that brought DoudouLinux to life.
 We think computers have the potential to develop user skills much better than gaming consoles and TVs.

 The goal of DoudouLinux is to approach the ease of use of a gaming console.
 Applications have been carefully chosen for their purpose.
 Many are being used in elementary schools around the world, such as Africa, USA, Cook Islands, Australia, England, Peru, Venezuela, China, Spain, India, Finland, Austria and others, just to name a few.
+DoudouLinux itself is being used in nursery schools, which shows that we succeeded in making it simple enough.
 The environment has been designed to remove everything not strictly required.
 DoudouLinux does not ask questions.
 We guarantee that this is really simpler to use than a standard computer system.
 Some children aged 3½ can already navigate effortlessly in the most advanced activities.
 If it is simple for them, it is even more simple for you.
 Try it yourself before giving it to your kids.
 It is free of charge, therefore, you don’t have to buy before you can try!

 We think not.
 One common feature of gaming consoles and TV is passivity.
 The player of a console is the actor of the game but he usually can not change anything.
 His role is to consume games just like TV puts the watcher in the role of consuming programs and advertisement.
-But, even if computer users may be consuming installed software, the computer can become a creation tool which gives an active role to the user; such as, drawing, creating music, writing prose, poetry, or writing computer program code.
-Some of the games in DoudouLinux can be modified, for example [1], or new computer code created [2].
+But, even if computer users may be consuming installed software, the computer can become a creation tool which gives an active role to the user; such as, drawing, creating music, writing prose, poetry, or even pure computer creation [1].
 The user role then, is totally different -–he is a producer.
 DoudouLinux aims to stimulate the spirit of discovery, initiative, curiousness and entrepreneurship!

 We have not seen any study saying such things yet, but it is a question to ask when we give them a game console or leave them in front of the TV.
 Studies in the USA have shown that the most addicted ones also have the lower marks in school.
 We think the content proposed to children plays a role in the effect observed.
 DoudouLinux tries to select non violent games that require thinking or developing strategy.
 We expect DoudouLinux to have an inverse effect as long as it is taken in moderation!